-Gamma Measurements
+3.4 Gamma Measurements

-The gamma measurements for the January, February, March (and the special March trim) samples are shown in Figure 6 (colored red) in relation to past measurements.
-The values in the January, February, and March samples are consistent with previous levels observed during normal operation (for example in 2016).
+The gamma measurements for the July, August, and September samples are shown in Figure 3-6 (colored red) in relation to past measurements.
+The values of the July, August, and September samples are consistent with previous concentrations observed when MCU was idled (for example from February to August 2017).
 The variability in the gamma measurements is due to several factors that include the IsoparTM L addition (sometimes 12% dilution or 25 gallons of IsoparTM L to 200 gallons of solvent), processing start-up, and measurement imprecision.
-The gamma counts in the January, February, and March 2019 SHT samples are consistent with routine MCU processing salt solutions before January 2017.

-Figure 6.
+Figure 3-6.
 The gamma counts of selected SHT samples.